Pere08/react-maps-project/README.md

 commands:

-npm i -> to download the correct libaries
+npm i -> to download the correct libraries

 npm start -> Runs the app in the development mode.